top of page

 Shopping for materials

-To start with, we trailed down the lanes of East street market on the most exciting hunt for affordable fabrics that we could use for our outfit.
+To start with, we trailed down the lanes of East Street Market on the most exciting hunt for affordable fabrics that we could use for our outfit.
 We successfully completed our mission as we bargained our way out of the shops with exactly what we wanted.

 Working on the Design

-Making the interconnected body piece:
+1. Making the interconnected body piece:

 The first part of the outfit or the base was made with a very elastic stretchy fabric that already came rolled like a giant sock.
 We were lucky to find a material such as this as the construction of the base then became very simple.
 We cut out two holes for the neck and a single opening for hands-on on either side.
 The garment was made in a way such as two people shared the same space on the torso region, and they have to both stand with their arms around the shoulder as there was only a single opening for their hands-on either side.

-Making the connected pants:
+1. Making the connected pants:

 Luck struck us again in the East Street Market as we found two very interesting-looking pants of similar color and texture that would go perfectly with our concept.
 We cut out the seams on the adjacent legs of the pair from the knee down and hemmed them together.
 This part closely resembles how two legs near the ankle on either side would be tired during a three-legged race.

-Making the immigrant's side of the outfit:
+1. Making the "immigrant's" side of the outfit:

 We wanted to make this part of the outfit personal to the "immigrant".
 We wanted it to represent the bare minimum people end up valuing while running away and seeking to refuse another country.

-On the mesh fabric, we added small sentimental items, illegal travel documents, pictures of family, and letters of loved ones.
+On the mesh fabric, we added small sentimental items, travel documents, pictures of family, and letters of loved ones.

-Making the local's side of the outfit:
+1. Making the "local's" side of the outfit:

 Challenge